jiahong96/image-CRUD/README.md

 # BowerBird image-crud

 ## Project setup
-First create `.env.local` file for environment of your choice (refer to `.env.example`).
+- First create `.env.local` file for environment of your choice (refer to `.env.example`).
 More about [environment](https://cli.vuejs.org/guide/mode-and-env.html#environment-variables) here.
+- Install ESLint and Vetur extensions to integrate linting into VS Code (refer to `.eslintrc.js` for the rules).

 ### Install dependencies
 ```